Climate Council: Projects

 The Climate Council states its mission as "a courageous catalyst propelling Australia towards bold, effective action to tackle the climate crisis."
 The Climate Council has three goals: making sure climate change remains on the agenda, inspiring public engagement around the energy transition and enable people, businesses, local councils and communities to enact change.

 In July 2020, the Climate Council released its Clean Jobs Plan jobs modelling with consulting firm AlphaBeta.
 It identified 12 policy options that could create 76,000 jobs around Australia.
 The modelling finds 15,000 jobs could be created in installing large-scale renewable energy, such as solar and wind farms.
 Some 12,000 jobs could be created in ecosystem restoration and another 12,000 jobs in public transport construction.
 The report was produced to highlight ways to shape Australia's post COVID-19 economic recovery while also addressing the climate crisis.

 The Climate Council regularly publishes research reports on issues such as extreme weather, climate solutions, health, coal closure and international action.
-Its reports are used as an source of information for briefing politicians, providing updates to health and emergency services, teaching resources for schools and universities and as background research for the media.
+Its reports are used as a source of information for briefing politicians, providing updates to health and emergency services, teaching resources for schools and universities and as background research for the media.
 The Climate Council has also produced a range of communication guides to help other organisations, professionals and community leaders to communicate with the public about climate change and renewable energy solutions.

 The Climate Council launched the Cities Power Partnership (CPP) in 2017 to provide councils and communities with the technical expertise and advice to transition to a clean, renewable energy future.
 The CPP is Australia’s largest local government climate network.
 Over 125 local governments - representing over 50% of Australians, have joined the Cities Power Partnership.
 Local councils who join the partnership make five action pledges in either renewable energy, efficiency, transport or working in partnership to tackle climate change.
 As of 2020, over 650 pledges have been made by local councils to take decisive climate and energy action.

 Emergency Leaders for Climate Action (ELCA) is a project supported by the Climate Council, started in 2019.
 Led by Climate Councillor and former Commissioner of Fire & Rescue NSW, Greg Mullins, ELCA is a coalition of 33 former senior fire and emergency service leaders, representing every fire service in Australia and a number of SES and land management agencies.
 Their activities aim to protect Australian communities from increasingly frequent and damaging extreme weather events.
 In July 2020, ELCA released the Australian Bushfire and Climate Plan that provides recommendations about how to better protect Australia from the worsening impacts of climate change.